-Naho Iguchi is taking a year off.
+Naho Iguchi took a year off.

-She’s just being Naho.
+She was just being Naho.

 “What could happen if a person completely follows her intuition and five senses when making decisions, without worrying about income or rent or about social expectations—in other words, the sources of fear and anxiety that drive people to stick with the current economic system?”